-This report presents a deep dive into local government spending on financial administration, one of the five functional areas asked about in our survey.
+This report presents a deep dive into local government spending on roads and highways, one of the seven program areas asked about in our survey.

-As Figure 1 shows, a majority of local governments expect spending on financial administration to stay the same (gray segment).
-Nonetheless, a number of local governments expect spending to increase (blue segment) or decrease (orange segment).
+As Figure 1 shows, nearly a majority of local governments expect spending on roads and highways to decrease (orange segment), more than most other program areas.
+Nonetheless, a substantial number of local governments expect no change (gray segment) or even an increase in spending (blue segment).

 Figure 1.
-Spending on financial administration is likely to stay the same in the next year.
-For each functional area, the percentage of local governments expecting an increase, no change, or decrease is shown.
+'Roads and highways' is the second most likely program area to face spending cuts in the next year.
+For each program area, the percentage of local governments expecting an increase, no change, or decrease is shown.